 Portable Document Format – PDF is a popular and widely used file system for emailing, sharing, and printing documents.
 You may need to install a suitable Linux pdf editor for basic editing because Linux does not have a default pdf editor.
-There are lots of options available when the question comes to editing pdf in Linux, but the choice is very limited if you compare it with adobe acrobat for windows and macOS.
-That’s why here I have reviewed both free open source and paid Linux pdf editor for fulfilling the requirement of advanced and basic options.
+There are many options available when the question comes to editing pdf in Linux, but the choice is very limited if you compare it with adobe acrobat for Windows and macOS.
+That’s why here I have reviewed both free, open source, and paid Linux pdf editors for fulfilling the requirement of advanced and basic options.

 Best Linux PDF Editors

 While writing the article, I tested a lot of software on Ubuntu Linux, for editing PDF files.
 It is true that some of the applications disappointed me with fewer editing functions and a complicated user interface.
 Still, I have some gems as well.
 The list of the best Linux PDF editors includes both free and paid apps.
 So, I will suggest you check out the small details of each app to have a better idea about them.

 Inkscape is a professional vector graphics editor for Linux and other operating systems.
 It’s a free and open source PDF editor widely popular worldwide for its best functions.
 Generally, it is used by graphic design professionals, architects, and people with similar professions.

 If you are a graphics designer and need to edit any pdf documents, just don’t go anywhere.
 Inkscape can also do the task of pdf editing.
 It can import the pdf files and let you edit that accurately.

 So, Inspace is not like an average PDF editor and I will suggest you if your work is associated with graphics or any kind of design.
 Aside from editing PDF files, you can also make hand-drawn pictures and designs with this tool.